-If you open the License Administrator on your license server and see that a seat is in-use, but the user is not currently using the software, it's likely that the user checked the license out.
+If you see that a seat is in-use, but the user is not currently using the software, it's likely that the user checked the license out.
 Since commuting a license is intended for times when the user will not be in contact with the server, such as when they're in the field, the seat will show as in-use until the user checks it back in.

 To see if a license is commuted: